 Kukul Mas Curry:

 Apart from seafood, you’ll find a variety of dishes that use chicken as their staple ingredient.
-The Sinhalese (people of Sri Lanka) prepare an authentic chicken curry that is an amalgamation of spices such as fennel seeds, cardamom, cloves and cinnamon sticks.
-A marinade is prepared with hot oil and more spices including chilli powder, curry powder, turmeric, lemongrass and curry leaves.
+The Sinhalese (people of Sri Lanka) prepare an authentic chicken curry that is an amalgamation of spices such as fennel seeds, cardamom, cloves, and cinnamon sticks.
+A marinade is prepared with hot oil and more spices including chili powder, curry powder, turmeric, lemongrass and curry leaves.

 Parippu or dhal curry is a favourite in every Sri Lankan household.
 The curry is similar to the Indian dal except that the Sri Lankan version is a bit more concentrated than diluted.
 Split red lentils or masoor dal is used for the preparation.
 The curry is prepared with a beautiful blend of spices including cumin, turmeric, fenugreek, curry leaves and mustard seeds, and sautéed with onion, tomato and green chillies.